ankitsnlq/mediawikiinstallterrafor/README.md

 - Mysql master slave config or RDS.
 - Securing for Apache & Php installation.

-# Note: Please check screenshots folder for screenshot of my installation.
+**Note: You can check screenshots folder for screenshot of my installation.**